What Is Lenticular Printing

 What is lenticular printing

-A printing technology that uses a lenticular plastic to produce astonishing images with the illusion of motion and 3D
+A powerful printing technology that uses lenticular plastic to create visually striking images with the illusion of motion and 3D

 What lenticular effects can be achieved